AdaCore/gnatstudio/docs/users_guide/extending.rst

-Once the output of the tool has either been hidden or made visible to the user in one or more windows, you can do several additional things with this output, for further integration of the tool in GPS.
+Once the output of the tool has either been hidden or made visible to the user in one or more windows, you can do several additional things with this output, for further integration of the tool in GNAT Studio.

 * Parsing error messages